taochen/ssase/README.md

 This is a component that exploits multi-objective ant colony algorithm to optimise adaptation decisions for self-adaptive software system at runtime.
 It particularly considers QoS interference caused by multi-tenants and virtualized environment, e.g. cloud computing.
 The approach leverage nash dominance, a popular economic principle, to find well-compromised/knee trade-off decisions.
 More details can be found in the following publications:

-  > * T. Chen and R. Bahsoon , Self-Adaptive Trade-off Decision Making for Autoscaling Cloud-Based Services.
-IEEE Transactions on Services Computing, 2015, doi:10.1109/TSC.2015.2499770.
+  > * T. Chen and R. Bahsoon.
+Self-Adaptive Trade-off Decision Making for Autoscaling Cloud-Based Services, IEEE Transactions on Services Computing, vol. 10, no. 4, 2017.

 Source code directory:
    * [src/main/java/org/ssase/objective/optimization/moaco/](https://github.com/taochen/ssase/tree/master/src/main/java/org/ssase/objective/optimization/moaco)